reasonwithoutrestraint/site/Original/My moral understanding.md

     - Non-cognitivist judgments are evolutionarily necessary.
     - Non-cognitivism can explain 99% of the normative judgments of humanity and other species.
     - Cognitive judgments cannot be necessarily motivating.
-4. Quasi-cognitivist Revisionist analysis: Some constraints on normative judgments:
+4. Cognitivist Non-descriptivist (Revisionist analysis):
+    - There are constraints on normative judgments that can be sufficient for "truth".
     - We may be capable of revising our normative discourse (e.g. see judgments of epistemic rationality).
-    - Quasi-cognitivism: normative judgments can be rational/irrational which may be analogous to saying they are true truth, if not identical to truth.
+    - Normative judgments can be rational/irrational which may be analogous to saying they are true truth, if not identical to truth.
 Judgments of rationality are siblings to judgments of truth.
 All the purported values of cognitivism can be withheld:
         - Normative thinking is a rational enterprise.
         - Certain normative judgments are better than others.
         - The better normative judgments are independent of our actual judgments.